P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Problem Formulation

 \subsection{Threat Model}

-\begin{itemize} \item The two servers are semi-honest and non-colluding.
+The two servers are semi-honest and non-colluding.
 That is, the servers honestly follow {\myProj}'s protocol but passively attempt to infer information about the database and prompts, i.e., honest-but-curious.
 The servers do not share any extra information beyond what is defined in {\myProj}'s protocol.

+This assumption is common and widely used in other secret-sharing-based security systems \cite{non_colluding,ppi1}.
+We quote a statement by Microsoft \cite{non_colluding_setting} to show some example deployment scenarios: 1) collusion may be physically infeasible, too costly, prevented by law, or blocked by conflicting business interests between the parties; and 2) when independent attackers separately compromise different systems, they may lack the capacity or opportunity to coordinate with each other.
+For realistic product deployments, Signal's SecureValueRecovery2 uses hardware enclaves from different platforms for this model, avoiding trusting only one hardware manufacturer.
+Coinbase's WaaS uses its server and the user's device for this model, keeping secure when the user's device is compromised \cite{non_colluding_deployment}.

-This assumption is also widely used in other secret-sharing-based security systems \cite{non_colluding,ppi1}. \item Users are malicious.
+Users are malicious.
 Users can deviate from {\myProj}'s protocol arbitrarily to extract information from the database.
-Users do not trust the servers. \item Data owners are honest and do not trust any server or user. \end{itemize}
+Users do not trust the servers.
+Data owners are honest.
+They do not trust any server or any user. \looseness=-1